ttetrafon/practice/unreal engine/140 - animation.md

 # Animation

-- Animations are usually applied to skeletal meshes.
+- Animations are usually applied to skeletal meshes and/or vertex keys.
 - Animation logic is defined in animation blueprints.

 ## Creating Animations